Subset Selection and Diagnostics

 Calibration Curves

 Another evaluation/diagnostic for logistic regression is the calibration curve.
 The calibration curve is a goodness-of-fit measure for logistic regression.
 Calibration measures how well predicted probabilities agree with actual frequency counts of outcomes (estimated linearly across the data set).
-These curves can help detect bias in your model - if predictions are consistently too high or low.
+These curves can help detect if predictions are consistently too high or low in your model.

 If the curve is above the diagonal line, this indicates the model is predicting lower probabilities than actually observed.
 The opposite is true if the curve is below the diagonal line.